Exposing the dead-cone effect of jet quenching in QCD medium: Theoretical Framework of the in-medium Evolution of -meson tagged jets in A+A

-When a fast parton traverses the hot medium, it will lose its energy by radiating gluons due to multiple scatterings within the medium, the radiative gluon spectrum is calculated from multiple gluon emission theories~\cite{Guo:2000nz, Zhang:2003yn, Zhang:2003wk, Majumder:2009ge, Chen:2010te, Chen:2011vt, Vitev:2002vr, Arnold:2000dr, Arnold:2003zc, Baier:2000mf}, in this letter, such spectrum is provided by the formalism from the Higher-Twist approach~\cite{Guo:2000nz, Zhang:2003yn, Zhang:2003wk}:
+When a fast parton traverses the hot and dense medium, it will lose its energy by radiating gluons due to multiple scatterings in such medium.
+The spectrum of the radiative gluon is calculated from multiple gluon emission theories~\cite{Guo:2000nz,Zhang:2003yn,Zhang:2003wk,Majumder:2009ge,Chen:2010te,Chen:2011vt,Vitev:2002vr,Arnold:2000dr,Arnold:2003zc,Baier:2000mf}.
+In this letter, we implement the formalism of the Higher-Twist approach ~\cite{Guo:2000nz,Zhang:2003yn,Zhang:2003wk}:

 where $\rm x$ and $\rm k_\perp$ are the energy fraction and transverse momentum of a radiated gluon, $\rm M$ is the mass of the parent parton, $\rm \alphas$ is the strong coupling constant, $\rm C_s$ is the quadratic Casimir in color representation, $\rm P(x)$ is the vacuum splitting function~\cite{Wang:2009qb}, the jet transport coefficient $\rm \hat{q} \propto \hat{q}_0(T/T_0)^3$~\cite{Chen:2010te}, $\rm \tau_f = 2Ex(1-x)/(k_{\perp}^2 + x^2M^2)$ is the gluon formation time.